-Penal Code 597 PC prohibits animal abuse, which is defined as maliciously killing, harming, maiming, or torturing a living animal.
+California Penal Code § 597 PC prohibits animal abuse or cruelty, which the code defines as maliciously killing, harming, maiming, or torturing a living animal.
 The offense can be charged as either a misdemeanor or a felony and carries a sentence of up to 3 years in jail or prison.

 597. (a) Except as provided in subdivision (c) of this section or Section 599c, every person who maliciously and intentionally maims, mutilates, tortures, or wounds a living animal, or maliciously and intentionally kills an animal, is guilty of a crime punishable pursuant to subdivision (d).